 The reduction or elimination of vegetative cover, in combination with trampling and the compaction of the surface by livestock, reduces infiltration and permits the mobilization of soil particles subject to transport by overland flow.
 This results in depressed groundwater tables and increased soil erosion.
-Surface exposure and the reduced organic content of soils also result in altered soilwater relationships and greater amplitude in soil temperatures.
+Surface exposure and the reduced organic content of soils also result in altered soil-water relationships and greater amplitude in soil temperatures.
 This altered soil ecology adversely affects important soil microorganisms, such as the rhizobial bacteria responsible for nitrogen fixation in acacias and other leguminous genera.
 This, in turn, affects nutrient regimes and results in a further loss of soil structure.
 Altered soil ecology directly eliminates additional plant species and frustrates regenerative processes in others.
-Further losses occur through disruptions in various biological dependency The Improvement of Tro...

-and affinity relationships.
+Further losses occur through disruptions in various biological dependency and affinity relationships.
 Environmental degradation both reduces range carrying capacity for livestock and affects wildlife populations through habitat modification.
 Rangeland conditions in selected countries of Africa, Asia, and Western Asia are described in tables 3, 4, and 5.

-18/10/2011 The Improvement of Tro Location Range Condition Causes or Consequences Cameroon Countrywide £,300,000 hectares Original perennial grassiand and acacia types mostly replaced by annuals and unpalatable shrubs Many years of heavy gra burning; drought in 197: degraded areas unlikely protection Northern Sector 7 million hectares - Sudano-Sahel region (acacta grassiands and steppesSahel; dry and moist woodlands Sudanian types) Aimost denuded state in many areas Guinea-Congo region (south of Garoua) Range in better condition than Sudano- Sahelian types Use of range resources fin fly infestations; pressure grazing lands can be par- with succes control progr prophylaxis Southern Sector Adamaous Platesu and other localized areas About 1,300,000 hectares Quality of range generally better than in northern sector Rainfall higher, tsetse lit probably stable; cattle it 1-2%/year expected to c
+Location Range Condition Causes or Consequences Cameroon - Countrywide 8,300,000 hectares Original perennial grassland and acadia types mostly replaced by annuals and unpalatable shrubs Many years of heavy grazing and frequent hurning; drought in 1975; severely degraded areas unlikely to recover without protection Northern Sector 7 million hectares , Sudano-Sahel region (acacia grass; ands and steppes-Sahel; dry and moist woodlands Sudanian types) Almost denuded state in many areas Guinea-Congo region (south of Garoua) Range in better condition than Sudano- Sahelian types Use of range resources limited by testae fly infestations; pressure on open area grazing lands can be partially alleviated with sucted control programs or livestack prophylaxis Southern Sector Adamaous Plateau and other localized areas About 1,300,000 hectares Quality of range generally better than in northern sector Rainfall higher, tsetse limited, and area probably stable; cattle increasing at 1-2%/year expected to cause degradation